 Teachers - Please note that King's Open Days are not suitable for bringing groups to.
 They are designed for individual students specifically interested in applying to King's.
 If you would like to bring a Year 12 school group to find out more about studying at Cambridge Univeristy, please see our Schools' Liaison page.

 Prospective students are always welcome to visit King's.
 You should let the Visitor Guides on the Gate know that you are visiting as a prospective student.
 If there is no Visitor Guide or you see a 'College Closed' sign, please do not be put off - introduce yourself to the porters in the Porters' Lodge, which you'll find on your left, just inside the entrance.

 The public areas of King's will be open to you and information can be picked up from the Porters' Lodge.
 Guided tours of the College are only available at Open Days but if you want to, you could download and print our self guided tour for prospective students to bring with you.

 Appointments with an Admissions Officer

-(available Mon-Fri mid-January to mid-September only)
+(available Mon-Fri mid-January to the end of August only)